 Example: The ALS Association subcontracts with us to operate an open-ended loan program for individuals with ALS in the state.
 We have a pool of communication and adaptive daily living devices set aside for this program within our large reuse program.
 When the ALS organization identifies an individual in need, they contact and inform the State AT Program of the types of devices that could assist him or her.
 We arrange to provide the devices, and support for their use, to the individual.
 We track all devices as they come in and out of the program, and contact the individual with the device on a regular basis to determine if he or she still is benefiting from it.
 When the device no longer can be used by the individual, we collect it and take care of any necessary sanitization and maintenance of the item in preparation for another open-ended loan.
 No fees are charged for these open-ended loans.

 TTAP contracts with four non-profit assistive technology centers across the state to provide direct services within their respective regions.
 The devices reutilization inventory is comprised of a full range of the of assistive technology, including DME.
 Individuals, family members, professionals and other organizations serving individuals with disabilities can contact TTAP or partnering AT centers to make a device request.
-Professionals may directly provide specific information about the type of device needed for an individuals.
+Professionals may directly provide specific information about the type of device needed for an individual.
 When specific information is not made available by a professional, qualified AT center staff help ensure appropriate devices are selected. .
 Any necessary instruction on the basics operation of AT is provided when devices are distributed through open-ended loan or device refurbish / repair services.
 No fees are incurred by individuals for these services.

 The inventory available through the reutilization program at a given time varies based on contributions to the program.
 Contact information for TTAP and/or a specific AT center is provided when individuals receive equipment through the program to facilitate the return of devices if no longer in use.
 The program also acquires devices from individuals and agencies.
 When obtained, devices are evaluated for functionality and thoroughly sanitized before being stored in an area of equipment ready for distribution.